To help you publish your podcast using MediaPub, we have organised the following help topics:

 Once you have created a series, you can add podcast episodes to the series.
 On the series page, click the “Create a new episode in this series” link.

 Each episode will have at least one media file associated with it.
 The file(s) must be stored on a server and have a publicly-accessible URL.

 Educational Media Services is happy to host your podcast media files.
-If you require this please email email@example.com.
+Please upload your media file using Mediapub's "Upload Media File" functionality explained below.
+Alternatively, please email email@example.com.

-You can attach up to four media formats to the episode:
+You can attach the following types of media files to the episode:

-- Audio files: they should be MP3 (mono, 80kbps is recommended).
+- Audio files: these must be MP3 format (mono, 80kbps is recommended).

 In a simple use case you might upload just the MP3of a talk.
 For video podcasts, we strongly recommend adding an audio-only MP3 version of the podcast as well for people on a limited-bandwidth connection.